Epoxy Resin Dining Table using Pecky Sinker Cypress

 The pieces didn’t need to be planed down to any exact depth, but I wanted the surface as flat as possible b/c they were very rough and uneven.

-Below are the 3 pieces for the pecky sinker cypress table:
+Here are the 3 pieces for the pecky sinker cypress dining table.

 Clean Pecky Sinker Cypress Wood